OpenInternet/copilot/_posts/2016-01-08-supported-devices.md

 ### Devices Being Considered for Support

-The following devices have *not** been tested with the Co-Pilot platform.
+The following devices have *not** been tested with the CoPilot platform.
 But, because they are supported by [Offensive Securities Kali-Linux Build System](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/#) they will be reviewed for support when we get money to purchase them.
-We would love to know if you install Co-Pilot on these devices so that we know if they will work or not.
+We would love to know if you install CoPilot on these devices so that we know if they will work or not.

 #### CompuLab - Utilite & TrimSlice